-All RCMA Charter School applicants selected for employment must submit to and pass screening regulations set forth by the Florida Department of Education and RCMA before the first day of work.
+All RCMA Charter School applicants selected for employment must submit to and pass screening regulations set forth by the Florida Department of Education and DCF (if applicable) before the first day of work.
+The applicants that are going through DCF clearance and are pending out of state results and for which DCF provides RCMA with a provisional hire letter, could be employed on a provisional hire status for 45 days from the receipt of the provisional hire letter.
+During this period of 45-days, the applicant is permitted to work under the direct supervision of staff who have met all background screening requirements and are eligible for child care employment.
 RCMA must receive clearance documentation from each charter school's sponsor in order to formally hire a candidate for employment.
 Selected applicants are fingerprinted and background checked through each school's corresponding district/sponsor.
 Each employee is also required to be rescreened every five (5) years as required by state law.
 Employment status is completely dependent on the results of a person's background check.